-Fund
+Fund Codes

 Enter the one code letter appropriate for the type of program funding for which application is being made.
 Students ages 3-21 inclusive (i.e., through the day before the student's 22nd birthday) may be reported under any of the fund codes for which the student is eligible.
+Public Act 102-0172 amended the School Code to allow students that turn 22 during the regular term school year to continue services through the end of the school year.
+The day the students turn 22, their approval records should become Fund Code A, D, E, F, H, K, L, P, or B. Fund Code B tuition records will only be allowed past age 22 for in-state day school placements if the facility allows placements past age 22.
+For school year 2021-22 only, students who return per Public Act 102-0173 for recovery services enter Fund Code R as described in the Other Fund Codes section on page 13.
 Generally, a student may only be entered once in a particular fund code and/or private facility code during each period of time indicated with a begin and end date.